-When it comes to an individual who recently competed in the Blue-Grey All-American Bowl and is a good representation of what the brand is all about, perhaps no one is more worthy of acknowledgment than Taylor Jackson.
+When it comes someone who recently competed in the Blue-Grey All-American Bowl and is a good representation of what the brand is all about, perhaps no one is more worthy of acknowledgment than Taylor Jackson.

-Not only will he play in college after lining up for the team from the West during the game in Dallas (Tex.), at the home of the Cowboys back on Dec.
+Not only will he play in college after lining up for the West team during the game in Dallas (Tex.), at the home of the Cowboys back on Dec.
 22, Jackson will also serve our beloved country after accepting a scholarship to Navy.

-Schools from the SEC were interested in the 6-foot-3 and 195-pounder, including Arkansas, Missouri and Texas A&M. Programs from the Big 12 Conference, such as Baylor and Oklahoma, also reached out in the not so distant past.
+Schools from the SEC were interested in the 6-foot-3 and 195-pounder, including Arkansas, Missouri and Texas A&M. Programs from the Big 12 Conference, such as Baylor and Oklahoma, also reached out to him.

 “After the Blue-Grey All-American Bowl, I received more attention from colleges, playing in that game changed things for me, gave me more exposure, that’s part of the reason why I ended up at Navy and I’m excited about the future,” Jackson said.

 Nevertheless, the Midshipmen proved to be the best possible fit.
 Both on and off the field.
 Signs point to Jackson thinking about a future at Navy, and then, his other potential suitors no longer mattered in the whole grand scheme of things.